Skuzee/ESS-Adapter/README.md

 - Kaptop tape.

 ## 3D Printing
- I've designed an enclosure for the trinket pro, and I'm working on one for the Digispark attiny85.
+ I've designed an enclosure for the trinket pro, and I'm working on one for the sparkfun pro micro now.
 Stay tuned for links and info!

 ## Community
 Join our [Ocarina of Time Speedrunning Discord](https://discord.gg/EYU785K) to chat and ask any questions: Contact Angst in the #adapters-and-inputdisplays channel.